senliuy/Advanced-Deep-Learning/di-er-zhang-ff1a-xu-lie-mo-xing/bert-pre-training-of-deep-bidirectional-transformer-for-language-understanding.md

-# BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding
+# [^1]BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding

 ## 前言